NicholasSebastian/Blog-Website/posts/babel-webpack.md

 You should run the webpack development server during development with `npm start` so you can view the webpage on the port its listening on and any changes you make to the code will be hot reloaded automatically whenever you save.

 For your final build, simply compile the Javascript files into a bundle with `npm run build` and you're good to go.<br>
-Just put the bunde Javascript file, the HTML files, CSS files, etc into one folder and host!
+Just put the bundle Javascript file, the HTML files, CSS files, etc into one folder and host!

 ### 8. Babel Polyfill (Bonus)